 A multitude of species flourishes on the conservancy.
-Herds of antelope dot the rolling plains while stands of acacia woodland shelter prolific birdlife.
-Rich volcanic soils nurture a grassy landscape where we find more cheetah and lion per square mile than anywhere else in Kenya.
-Prolific herds of elephant, giraffe and zebra are found here, as well as Kenya's rare wild dog.
-Our activities make the most of our unrivaled access to pristine wilderness.
-In addition to daily wildlife drives, we enjoy guided bush walks, wilderness picnics, off-road safaris and night drives in search of nocturnal wildlife—exciting activities not permitted in the adjacent national reserve.
+Herds of antelope dot the rolling plains while stands of acacia trees shelter prolific birdlife.
+Rich volcanic soils nurture the grassy savanna where we find more lions per square mile than anywhere else in Kenya.
+Prolific herds of elephant, giraffe and zebra are also on view.
+Our activities make the most of our unrivaled access to this wide-open wild country.
+In addition to daily wildlife drives, enjoy guided bush walks, wilderness picnics, off-road safaris and night drives in search of nocturnal wildlife—exciting activities not permitted in the adjacent national reserve.

-Days 10 & 11: East Central Serengeti — Namiri Plains Camp
+Days 10 & 11: East-Central Serengeti

 Day 14: Arusha / Depart